farrows76/parsley/README.md

 # Welcome to Parsley

-Parsely is an API that parses data from a file, turns the data into a hash and inserts it into a NoSQL database (DynamoDB).
+Parsley is an API that parses data from a file, turns the data into a hash and inserts it into a NoSQL database (DynamoDB).
-Parsely has four endpoints (Find, Update, Create, and Upload) where you can store new or update existing items in the NoSQL database.
+Parsley has four endpoints (Find, Update, Create, and Upload) where you can store new or update existing items in the NoSQL database.
 Before the item is stored, the API will change all the "truth" and "false" strings to booleans.

 Endpoints: